-Caprese Asparagus Ingredients
+Caprese Roasted Asparagus Ingredients

 Here’s everything you need:

 - Asparagus.
-This recipe was created with green asparagus in mind, but you can also use white or purple asparagus.
+This recipe was created with green asparagus in mind, but you can also use white asparagus or purple asparagus.
 Just keep in mind the cooking time may vary if you’re not using green.

 - Olive Oil.
-To roast your veg in.

 - Salt and pepper.
-For flavor.

 - Fresh basil.
-For a fresh, herbaceous finish.

 Caprese Asparagus Tips and Tricks

-Storing Fresh Asparagus
+How to Store Fresh Asparagus

 Once you find your beautiful asparagus and take it home, it will stay fresh for about a week if you store it properly!